Nestle removes beef pasta meals after finding horsemeat

 Lasagnes a la Bolognaise Gourmandes, a frozen product for catering businesses produced in France, will also be withdrawn.

-A spokesman for the company told the BBC that Nestle had identified a problem with a supplier from Germany.'New tests'
+A spokesman for the company told the BBC that Nestle had identified a problem with a supplier from Germany.

 A statement on the Nestle website identified the supplier as HJ Schypke, a sub-contractor of JBS Toledo, a major meat processing company based in Belgium.